 Tarana's missions sometimes included co-operation with the Polish-manned feluccas Seawolf and Seadog, which were both 20-ton sailing vessels, and taking excess passengers from them for the return trip or delivering passengers for the smaller vessels to land.

-This was the first sea evacuation specifically organised for the 'Pat' escapers' line, and also Tarana's second operation for the M.I.9 escape organisation: her first had been 'Abloom', in which the agent Pat O’Leary and his new radio operator were delivered to Canet Plage, near Perpignan, on 18 April.
+This was the first sea evacuation specifically organised for the 'Pat' escapers' line, and also Tarana's second operation for the MI.9 escape organisation: her first had been 'Abloom', as noted above.
 Before this, Tarana and the feluccas Seawolf and Seadog had carried out several combined Polish and SOE operations to the French coast, dropping and collecting agents and bringing out some of the many Poles stranded in France.